Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides clear context on when to provide the accounts parameter (single entry or omitted in single-account install) and explains bulk execution via attachment_ids.
-However, it does not explicitly state when not to use this tool or compare it to alternatives, though no sibling is similar.
+Provides guidance on when to use the accounts parameter (single entry or omit for single-account installs) and describes bulk support via attachment_ids.
+However, it doesn't explicitly state when not to use this tool or compare to alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.